brianguenter/Julia-Programming-Workflow/Workflow.md

 end #module
 ```

 Now open a Julia REPL in VSCode.
 Open the command pallette (ctrl-shift-p) and type `Julia: Start REPL`.
 In the REPL type `]` to enter package manager mode.

+Verify that the prompt has changed to `Package1:`.
+If it hasn't then type `activate Package1`.
+This will tell the REPL where to look for the source code of your package.
+You can also type `activate .` to activate the package in the current directory, which is this case will be `Package1`.

 Type `add Plots` and hit enter.
 The package manager will download the `Plots` package from the Julia registry so your program will be able to find it when you execute the first_plot function.

 Exit package manager mode by typing backspace and then type `using Package1`.
 After your package loads type `first_plot()`.
 This should display a simple plot on a plot window in VSCode.